 Black Panther Vol.5: Shuri (2009-2010)

 After the events of Secret Invasion, a regime change happened with Norman Osborn in power for Dark Reign.
-In Wakanda, it’s also time for Shuri, T’Challa’s younger sister to take up the mantle after the brother came home with grave injuries and in a comatose state.
-Reginald Hudlin continued to write until issue #7 when Jonathan Maberry took over.
+In Wakanda, it’s also time for Shuri, T’Challa’s younger sister, to take up the mantle after her brother came home with grave injuries and was comatose.
+Reginald Hudlin continued to write until issue #7, when Jonathan Maberry took over.

 - Black Panther (vol. 5) #1–6